inforgdev/corallia-js/readme.md

 CoralliaJS is a design system token compiler, currently for LessCSS, SCSS and Stylus.

 * Minified;
-* Support modern preprocessors: currenly LessCSS, SCSS and Stylus.
+* Support modern preprocessors: currenly LessCSS, SCSS and Stylus;
-* Support variables
+* Support variables.

 ## Installation